-- When the symbol is displayed, the selection button can be used to switch to Auto mode. - When the symbol is displayed, the selection button can be used to switch to Manual Run mode. - When the up and down triangles (▲ and ▼) are displayed, the selection buttons are used to navigate between a series of submenus.
+- When the symbol is displayed, the selection button can be used to switch to Auto mode. - When the 🖑 symbol is displayed, the selection button can be used to switch to Manual Run mode. - When the up and down triangles (▲ and ▼) are displayed, the selection buttons are used to navigate between a series of submenus.

-Note: When a fault is displayed, it can be cleared from the front panel by pressing the ▲ or ▼ button.
+Note: When a fault is displayed, it can be cleared from the front panel by pressing the \blacktriangle or \checkmark button.

-- When the → symbol is displayed, the selection button is used to navigate to an editable field within a menu. - When the + and symbols are displayed, the selection buttons are used to increase or decrease a parameter or value shown on the screen.
-When changing values, pressing the button below the + symbol increases the value and pressing the button below the symbol decreases the value. - When a black box is displayed, the selection button has no function.
+- When a ◀ symbol is displayed, the selection button can be used to abort the Auto or Manual Run mode and return to the Operator menu that was displayed before the Auto or Manual Run mode was selected. - When the → symbol is displayed, the selection button is used to navigate to an editable field within a menu. - When the + and symbols are displayed, the selection buttons are used to increase or decrease a parameter or value shown on the screen.
+When changing values, pressing the button below the + symbol increases the value and pressing the button below the symbol decreases the value. - When a black box when is displayed, the selection button has no function.